Turning Problems into Opportunities

 Last year, TechnoServe trained 19 Musanze Polytechnic staff members on the STRYDE approach, and they soon began incorporating these lessons into the school’s coursework.

 The process was not without challenges.
 Extra classes meant expanded school hours and additional teacher time.
 The thick STRYDE manual was difficult to produce and distribute on tight budgets, and classes often faced material shortages.

 But almost immediately, teachers noticed a significant positive impact on students.

 “The students were very attentive, very motivated, and right away started thinking of some business ideas,” said teacher Jean Claude Twagirimana.
 “We had been giving them theories, but there were no practical methods to start a business…After being trained [in STRYDE], they felt very confident.”

 Dozens of Musanze Polytechnic students have now been trained in the STRYDE entrepreneurship approach, and have started businesses in baking, carpentry, juice-making, and a range of other products and services.
 The class was so effective, in fact, that the school incorporated additional STRYDE coursework and made the approach a mandatory part of its curriculum.

 Eight other institutional partners are instituting the STRYDE curriculum across Rwanda, and have already trained nearly 4,000 students.
 With the country’s median age around 18 years old, and 125,000 youth entering its labor market each year, these kinds of scaled-up, self-sustaining approaches are critical to ensuring meaningful employment for the next generation in Rwanda – and Africa.

 As Betty Niyigena summed up her school’s approach using the new STRYDE model: “We are helping young people turn problems into opportunities.”

-Read more about how the STRYDE methodology has inspired TechnoServe staff around the world to implement adapted enterprise development initiatives in various regions around the world.
+Read more about how TechnoServe has adapted the STRYDE methodology to enterprise development initiatives around the world.